Game Boy Advance Architecture

 The ARM7TDMI

-Let’s now dive into what this chip offers.
+Let’s now examine what this chip has to offer.

 Commanding the CPU